Workers' Compensation Lawyers in Indiana

 The rules of the Indiana Workers’ Compensation Act are only designed to cover “employees,” however, the state of Indiana does not define independent contractors by their title.
 Instead, the courts in the state use a 10-factor test to determine whether or not you are still eligible for benefits.
 This test examines how much control your employer still has over the details of your work.
 If your daily activities are constantly supervised, or your employer supplies the tools and place of work you use, you may still be entitled to recover damages.

 Even though your employer may attempt to label you as an independent contractor, they may just be trying to escape liability for your injuries.
-You should reach out to an Evansville attorney to see if you are eligible for benefits or not.
+You should reach out to an Indiana attorney to see if you are eligible for benefits or not.

 Types of Workplace Injury Compensation